Welcome back to Biophilic Moodboards, the monthly column where we explore biophilic design...one moodboard at a time!

 Play with materials

-This is something we all do to some extent.
-As an example, we all take away thick woollen and fur blankets from our sofas when spring comes.
+Playing with textures is something we all do to some extent.
+We all take away thick woolen and fur blankets when spring comes!

 Here are some fabric ideas: